-Juniors and Seniors may take college classes at Grossmont or Cuyamaca Community Colleges for concurrent enrollment credit (LCHS and college credit) under the following conditions.
+All students may take college classes at Grossmont or Cuyamaca Community Colleges for concurrent enrollment credit (LCHS and college credit) under the following conditions.
 Students must be enrolled in at least four credit bearing classes, delivered through LCHS, at LCHS, and under LCHS supervision, per semester for a total of at least twenty credits as a condition for participating in the concurrent enrollment program.
 Concurrently enrolled courses would be in addition to the 20 semester credits in which students are enrolled directly through and at LCHS.
 Students must coordinate their enrollment in these concurrently enrolled courses with LCHS administration.
-Students may only enroll in college courses that LCHS does not offer.
 The purpose of our concurrent enrollment partnership is to expand our course offerings to students, not exchange them for courses we provide.
-Students enrolling in these courses should plan on taking them online or at night as taking these courses during the school day is very difficult to schedule around their LCHS classes
+Students enrolling in these courses should plan on taking them online or at night as taking these courses during the school day is very difficult to schedule around their LCHS classes.